OpenDSA/OpenDSA/RST/en/Glossary.rst

       list or binary tree.
 Typically, nodes are allocated using :term:`dynamic memory allocation`.

+   non-strict partial order
+      In set notation, a relation that is :term:`reflexive`, :term:`antisymmetric`, and :term:`transitive`.

    NP Complete
       A class of problems that are related to each other in this way:
       If ever one such problem is proved to be solvable in